Love, Theoretically Summary, Characters and Themes

 Summary

-Elsie Hannaway, a theoretical physicist, works tirelessly as an adjunct professor at three Boston universities.
+Elsie Hannaway is a passionate theoretical physicist barely making ends meet as an adjunct professor at three Boston universities.

-While passionate about physics, the meager income and the demands of teaching leave her struggling financially and emotionally.
-To supplement her earnings and cover her medical expenses, Elsie moonlights as a fake girlfriend through an app called Faux.
+Though deeply committed to her field, the low pay and emotional toll of academia leave her exhausted and financially strained.
+To stay afloat — and cover her medical expenses — Elsie secretly works as a fake girlfriend through an app called Faux.

 Characters